luangjokaj/wordpressify/src/theme/README.txt

 A Starting Point WordPress Theme is derived from Underscores WordPress Theme, Copyright 2012-2016 Automattic, Inc.
 Underscores WordPress Theme is distributed under the terms of the GNU GPL

+= Images bundled with the theme =
+* screenshot.png - Theme screenshot by Cresencio Cantu
+  Images for the screenshot were taken by the Theme Author and are released under CC0 license.

 A Starting Point WordPress Theme bundles the following third-party resources: